 The New York State Center for Clean Water Technology at Stony Brook University

-Dr. Gobler is the co-Director of New York State Center for Clean Water Technology at Stony Brook University which was founded in 2015 to the marshal the best science and engineering to develop and commercialize innovative solutions that will protect our waters regionally, and beyond.
+Dr. Gobler is the Director of New York State Center for Clean Water Technology at Stony Brook University which was founded in 2015 to develop innovative solutions that will protect surface and drinking waters regionally and globally.

 Founded by Dr. Gobler and The Tamarind Fondation in 2003 to conduct research which will assist in protecting and restoring Long Island’s coastal ecosystems.

 Like us on Facebook for timely reports on local issues affecting our waterways

 The nation’s first ever on-air, TV water quality report, featured in the NY Times in 2016.
 The Gobler Laboratory continuously monitors dozens of locations across Long Island from Memorial Day to Labor Day with the results being reported live during weather reports to inform the public about the quality of the water around Long Island.

 Shinnecock Bay Restoration Program (ShiRP)